benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/3-ShopOpen/_index.en.md

 ## Reset the Step Functions workflow

-Remove the pass state from the workflow.
+First, remove the pass state from the workflow that you added in the previous section.

 ### Step-by-step instructions ##